Zarh/ps3iso-utils/README.md

-    -f, --use_folder_name      Use parent folder name to detect if the file is 'encrypted', see notes (3) & (4) -a, --align_32sectors      32 sectors (64KB) align every encrypted files, see note (3) -v, --verbose              Make the operation more talkative -h, --help                 This help text
-    -i, --output_id            Includes game ID as part of output ISO name.
+    -f, --use_folder_name      Use parent folder name to detect if the file is 'encrypted', see notes (3) & (4) -a, --align_32sectors      32 sectors (64KB) align every encrypted files, see note (3) -v, --verbose              Make the operation more talkative -h, --help                 Prints a help text to the console -i, --output_id            Includes game ID as part of output ISO name.

 Arguments: